 One of the world's largest falcon markets showcasing Qatari falconry culture

-What is the best time of year to visit attractions in Qatar?
+When is the best season to visit attractions in Qatar?

 November to March offers the most pleasant weather (15-25°C).
 October and April are shoulder season.
 May-September is extremely hot but indoor attractions remain enjoyable.